 - Cauliflower is a good source of fiber, which helps with digestion and weight loss.

 - You can eat cauliflower in many different ways.
 The vegetable can be steamed, roasted, baked into sauces, or fried like rice.

 Note: For recommendations on kids' kitchen knives, check out our post Testing Kids Kitchen Knives.

-In terms of making the cauliflower skull, we did need some guidance.
+- Prepare your veggies*.
+We recommend cauliflower for your skeleton's head!
 For ideas, we really loved The Right on Mom's Vegan Blog Post: Halloween Veggie Platter: Cauliflower Skull.
 This helped us with the skull concept, but we didn't get into any intense detail.
 Toothpicks were very helpful with this task.
 And I put our 13 yo up to the challenge.
-Allowing smaller kids to carve holes into cauliflower for eyes and nose is a bad idea.
+Allowing smaller kids to carve holes into cauliflower for eyes and nose is a bad idea

 *For toddlers especially, these tasks may require adult supervision and/or assistance.

 - kids' kitchen knives

 - 1-2 cauliflower heads sliced in half